Larry Winters: Eastern Championship Wrestling (1992–1993)

 Deciding to team full-time with his old TWA rival, he and Stetson feuded with The Super Destroyers (Super Destroyer #1 & Super Destroyer #2) over the ECW Tag Team Championship including putting up their hair in exchange for a title shot, and finally beat them for the titles in Radnor on April 2.
-Their reign lasted only one day as the lost the titles to The Suicide Blondes (Chris Candido & Johnny Hotbody) the following night in Philadelphia.
+Their reign lasted only one day as they lost the titles to The Suicide Blondes (Chris Candido & Johnny Hotbody) the following night in Philadelphia.
 On May 14, Winters lost a 6-man tag team match with Glen Osbourne and Tommy Cairo against Hot Stuff International (Eddie Gilbert, Dark Patriot and Don Muraco).

 Shortly after losing the tag team titles, Stetson unexpectedly turned on Winters while participating in a 16-man battle royal for the ECW Pennsylvania Championship.
 On June 19, Winters lost to his former partner in a First Blood match at the Super Summer Sizzler Spectacular at the ECW Arena in South Philadelphia.
 Winters continued feuding with Stetson for the next two months.
 Allied with The Sandman, they beat Stetson and Rockin' Rebel in a tag team match and also fought Stetson to a no-contest.
 In his last appearance, Winters defeated Rockin' Rebel with Stetson in his corner.
 Winters was one of the many original ex-TWA wrestlers let go from the promotion by Paul Heyman in order to bring in his own wrestlers.
 Tod Gordon claimed that Winters was released due to his age and his reluctance to engage in more "hardcore"-style wrestling.

 He came back later that year and wrestled for a short time as the masked wrestler Mr. X. On October 16, he fought Tommy Cairo in North East, Maryland and teamed with Don E. Allen to beat The Hell Riders in Morrisville a week later.
 His final match was against The Lumberjack at the ECW Arena on December 4, 1993.